Skin Purging vs Breakouts: How to Tell the Difference

 - Stop over-exfoliating

-- Add calming hydration
+- Add calming hydration with cica and ceramides

 What To Do If It's a Breakout

-If you suspect irritation, do this immediately:
+If you suspect irritation, act immediately:

 - Stop the new product

-- Simplify your routine
+- Simplify your routine to cleanse, moisturize, protect

-- Repair your barrier first
+- Repair your barrier first with ceramides and centella

 Best Korean Skincare Approach for Acne + Barrier Repair

-The safest acne routine is always:
+The safest acne routine always follows three principles:

 - Calm inflammation